cable8mm/db-to-markdown/README.md

 ## License

-The Import from DB to Jekyll project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The DB to markdown project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).